-The cohort for Figures 5.1, 5.3.a, 5.4.a, 5.5.a, and Table 5.1 (Medicare) included all patients who were alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage program, and without ESRD on January 1 of the reported year.
-The Optum Clinformatics[TM] cohort for Figures 5.2, 5.3.b, 5.4.b, 5.5.b, and Table 5.1 (Optum Clinformatics[TM]) included all patients who were alive, aged 22 or older, enrolled in their plan, and without ESRD on January 1 of the reported year.
+The cohort for Figures 5.1, 5.3.a, 5.3.b, 5.4.a, 5.4.b, 5.5.a, 5.5.b, and Table 5.1 (Medicare) included all patients who were alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage program, and without ESRD on January 1 of the reported year.
+The Optum Clinformatics[TM] cohort for Figures 5.2, 5.3.c, 5.4.c, 5.5.c, and Table 5.1 (Optum Clinformatics[TM]) included all patients who were alive, aged 22 or older, enrolled in their plan, and without ESRD on January 1 of the reported year.
 The comorbidities of CKD and diabetes mellitus (DM) were determined as described in the Identification of Major Comorbidities section of this chapter (and Tables 10.3 and 10.4), using claims from a one-year entry period (year one, the calendar year before the year in which hospitalization was assessed for AKI).
 Hospitalization was then assessed in the following year (year two, the year reported in the figures and tables).
 Figures 5.1 and 5.2 and Table 5.1 show statistics on people who had at least one hospitalization with an AKI diagnosis anywhere on the claim.
 Information specific to the AKI hospitalization used the first AKI hospitalization in the calendar year.
 Each calendar year formed a separate cohort, so that a patient can have a "first" AKI hospitalization in multiple years.
 This process was used for both the Medicare and Optum Clinformatics[TM] datasets.
-For the 2017 ADR, Figures 5.3, 5.4, and 5.5 show the rate of all AKI hospitalizations, with an individual allowed to have more than one AKI during the calendar year.
+For the 2018 ADR, Figures 5.3, 5.4, and 5.5 show the rate of all AKI hospitalizations, or AKI requiring dialysis, with an individual allowed to have more than one AKI during the calendar year.
 The denominator was the same as in previous years, with time at risk calculated for each person.

-Figures 5.1 and 5.2 illustrate the same statistics, but for Medicare (Figure 5.1) and the Optum Clinformatics[TM] (Figure 5.2) datasets.
-Each figure has two panels that employ different denominators.
-Panel a shows the fraction of the entire cohort (described in the previous paragraph) that had a hospitalization with a diagnosis of AKI (in any position on the claim) in each year, and by whether the hospitalization with the AKI diagnosis contained a stay in the ICU.
-Panel b, however, used the numerator of panel a as its denominator, showing the fraction of cohort patients with at least one hospitalization with AKI who received a dialysis procedure during that hospitalization, and whether that hospitalization contained a stay in the ICU.
+Figures 5.1.a and 5.2 illustrate similar statistics, but Figure 5.1.a uses Medicare data and 5.2 uses Optum Clinformatics[TM] (Figure 5.2) data.
+Figures 5.1.a and 5.2 show the fraction of the entire cohort (described in the previous paragraph) that had a hospitalization with a diagnosis of AKI (in any position on the claim) in each year, and by whether the hospitalization with the AKI diagnosis contained a stay in the ICU.
+Figure 5.1.b, however, uses the numerator of Figure 5.1.a as its denominator, showing the fraction of cohort patients with at least one hospitalization with AKI, who received a dialysis procedure during that hospitalization, and whether that hospitalization contained a stay in the ICU.
 ICU stays were determined by revenue center codes falling between 0200 and 0204, or between 0207 and 0209.
 We could not determine ICU stays for Optum Clinformatics[TM] beneficiaries.
+Figure 5.1.c uses the same denominator as 5.1.b, showing the percent of patients with nephrology consultation during AKI hospitalization.